Back icon

 • Agriculture including corn, wheat, livestock

-• Energy including crude oil, natural gas
+• Energy including crude oil, natural gas, and other segments central to energy trading

 • Real estate commodities like timberland